top of page

 We can protect the Topanga Lagoon that we know and love today by directly dealing with the causes of its ongoing decline and projected future threats.
 The Topanga Lagoon Restoration Plan does that and will also improve coastal access and recreation opportunities.

-• The project is considering three “build” alternatives that seek to address the challenges and threats to onsite biological and cultural resources and find ways to expand and enhance them.
-It also seeks to expand and improve coastal access and visitor amenities, while proactively addressing sea level rise (SLR) threats to coastal infrastructure and ecosystems.
-Check out our Project Overview page to view the current details regarding possible design alternatives.
+• The Draft EIR considered three “build” alternatives that sought to address the challenges and threats to onsite biological and cultural resources and find ways to expand and enhance them.
+It also sought to expand and improve coastal access and visitor amenities, while proactively addressing sea level rise (SLR) threats to coastal infrastructure and ecosystems.

 • Topanga Lagoon open during a storm